dwivedi-ritik/Attendence-Using-Facial-Recognition/README.md

-# Attendence Using Facial Recognition
+### Class Attendence Using Facial Recognition

-This is the repositery of my college mini-project.
+#### This application is built on electron js and integrated with python script